-Overview — How to say no in French
+All the Ways to say No in French

 In English, when someone asks you a question, you use the word “no” to negate the question.
 For example, if someone asked you “is it cold outside today?” in English, you would answer “no”.
 (Or “No, it’s not.)